 Black Runs: 103km

-Nendaz has two distinct ski-pass offers.
+Nendaz ski resort has two distinct ski-pass offers.
 The Printse Sector covers 220km across Nendaz, Veysonnaz, Thyon and Siviez and is best suited to families and beginners thanks to the quiet, gentle slopes on offer.
 The full 4 Vallées pass offers access to all of the above areas, along with the Mont Fort glacier, Verbier, La Tzoumaz and Bruson, spanning 412km.
 More advanced and expert skiers will be better suited to this option thanks to the access it provides to a range of freeride areas and itinerary runs.

 The 4 Vallées ski area provides access to 412km of terrain.
 Expert skiers will enjoy taking on the challenge of the Mont Fort glacier at 3,330m, which provides a thrilling descent down an exciting mogul path.
 Another legendary freeride route runs down the back of the Mont Fort glacier which is best explored with a guide.
 Beginner skiers will enjoy the gentler runs around the sunny plateaux at the top of the Tracout bubble and the cruising reds and blues of Verbier’s La Chaux ski area.